RobustSpring: Benchmarking Robustness to Image Corruptions for Optical Flow, Scene Flow and Stereo: Introduction

 To enable systematic studies on the image corruption robustness of optical flow, scene flow, and stereo, we propose the \emph{RobustSpring} dataset.
-Based on Spring~\cite{Mehl2023SpringHighResolution}, it jointly benchmarks the robustness of all three tasks on corrupted stereo videos.
-While prior image corruptions affect the monocular 2D or 3D space~\cite{Hendrycks2018CommonCorruptions,Kar20223Dcommoncorruptions,Michaelis2019BenchmarkingRobustnessObject}, RobustSpring's image corruptions are integrated in \textit{time}, \textit{stereo} and \textit{depth} and thus tailored to dense matching tasks.
-A principled corruption robustness metric and public benchmark website make RobustSpring the first systematic tool to evaluate and improve dense matching robustness to image corruptions.
+Based on Spring~\citep{Mehl2023SpringHighResolution}, it jointly benchmarks robustness of all three tasks on corrupted stereo videos.
+While prior image corruptions affect the monocular 2D or 3D space~\citep{Hendrycks2018CommonCorruptions,Michaelis2019BenchmarkingRobustnessObject,Kar20223Dcommoncorruptions,schmalfuss2025parc}, RobustSpring's image corruptions are integrated in \textit{time}, \textit{stereo}, and \textit{depth} and thus tailored to dense matching tasks.
+A principled corruption robustness metric and an accompanying benchmark framework make RobustSpring the first systematic tool to evaluate and improve dense matching robustness to image corruptions.

-\para{Contributions} \cref{fig:teaser} gives an overview of RobustSpring.
-In summary, we make the following contributions: \begin{enumerate}[label=(\arabic*),topsep=0.25\baselineskip] \item \textit{Tailored image corruptions.} RobustSpring is the first image corruption dataset for optical flow, scene flow and stereo.
-It integrates 20 corruptions for blurs, noises, tints, artifacts, and weather in time, stereo, and depth. \item \textit{Corruption robustness metric.} We propose a corruption robustness metric, based on Lipschitz continuity, which subsamples the clean-corrupted prediction difference and disentangles robustness and accuracy. \item \textit{Benchmark functionality.} RobustSpring's standardized evaluation enables community-driven robustness comparisons of dense matching models.
-Public robustness benchmarking can be integrated with Spring's website. \item \textit{Initial robustness evaluation.} We benchmark eight optical flow, two scene flow and six stereo models.
+\para{Contributions} \Cref{fig:teaser} gives an overview of RobustSpring.
+In summary, we make the following contributions: \begin{enumerate}[label=(\arabic*),topsep=0.25\baselineskip] \item \textit{Tailored image corruptions.} RobustSpring is the first image corruption dataset for optical flow, scene flow, and stereo.
+It integrates 20 corruptions for blurs, noises, tints, artifacts, and weather in time, stereo, and depth. \item \textit{Corruption robustness metric.} We propose a corruption robustness metric based on Lipschitz continuity, which subsamples the clean-corrupted prediction difference and disentangles robustness and accuracy. \item \textit{Benchmark functionality.} RobustSpring's standardized evaluation enables community-driven robustness comparisons of dense matching models.
+Public robustness benchmarking is integrated with Spring's website (\hyperlink{https://spring-benchmark.org/}{https://spring-benchmark.org/}). \item \textit{Initial robustness evaluation.} We benchmark nine optical flow, two scene flow, and six stereo models.
 All models are corruption sensitive, which reveals concealed robustness deficits on dense matching models. \end{enumerate}